Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 6. Motivate kids by partnering with them.

 Avoid trying to manage behavior solely through rewards.
 It’s tempting, as parents, to use rewards as a method to control kids’ behavior.
-But the more you collaborate and kids own the idea, the more they embrace the value.
+However, the more you collaborate and your kids own the idea, the more they will embrace its value.

 girl 1641215 1920